APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 	- Jewish and Arab/Muslim students feeling unsafe

-- Because there was no public announcement about the Kaplan incident, students had to inquire directly at a walk-out weeks later and spoke in-person to some low-level official
+- Because there were no public announcements about the Kaplan incident, students had to inquire directly at a walk-out weeks later and spoke in-person to some low-level official

 - The Bruin also had to inquire directly about the Kaplan incident to UCLA and received a short emailed response by some low-level official

+	- It said that they are currently pursuing the perps

+	- The student said herself she saw one of them at a pro-Israel vigil at around 7 pm

+	- There has been no evidence that UCLA attempted to track down the individuals responsible (you need to check that with SJP)

 - Title VI and that policy doc encourages UCLA's input to the marketplace of ideas